-The objective of this paper is to address and highlight a common misunderstanding related to the so-called ``Ostrogradsky instability'' and ``Ostrogradsky theorem''.
-Despite appearing to be a minor misconception not warranting a dedicated article, its persistent prevalence and widespread occurrence have compelled us to invest effort in discussing it.
 A search for ``Ostrogradsky theorem'' typically yields two primary results.
 The first is the well-known Divergence Theorem, also known as the Gauss-Ostrogradsky Theorem, whose significance is unquestionable.
-The second result, which is the main focus of our extensive commentary here, relates to the Ostrogradsky M\'emoire \cite{Ostrogradskii}.
+The second result, which is the main focus of our extensive commentary here, relates to the Ostrogradsky M\'emoire \cite{Ostrogradsky}.
 According to one interpretation \cite{OstroWiki, Sarrion2020, Aoki2020}, it states: \begin{quote} ``A non-degenerate Lagrangian dependent on higher-than-first-order time derivatives corresponds to a Hamiltonian that is unbounded from below.'' \end{quote} In contrast, another interpretation \cite{Woodard1989,Woodard2015,Woodard2007, Fasiello2013} suggests: \begin{quote} ``In any non-degenerate theory with a fundamental dynamical variable of higher than second-order time derivative, there exists a linear instability.'' \end{quote} The first interpretation indeed represents a theorem, albeit a relatively straightforward one.
 The latter, however, is incorrect and thus cannot be considered a theorem, as we will demonstrate through various counterexamples.
 In this context, several authors \cite{OstroWiki, Aoki2020, Woodard2015, Woodard2007, Fasiello2013, GanzNoui2021, Donohue2021} refer to the ``Ostrogradsky instability.''
-Notably, there is no documentary evidence directly linking Ostrogradsky to these assertions, although his M\'emoire \cite{Ostrogradskii} is frequently cited.
+Notably, there is no documentary evidence directly linking Ostrogradsky to these assertions, although his M\'emoire \cite{Ostrogradsky} is frequently cited.
 A thorough examination of this source reveals no such statements.
-However, obtaining the document is not an easy task, and it is cumbersome to read for a contemporary scholar because of the archaic notation, more closely related to that of Lagrange and Poisson \cite{Lagrange1788, Poisson} than to the notation of Jacobi and Hamilton \cite{Jacobi, Hamilton}, which has ended up being imposed \cite{Fraser2023}.
-Ostrogradsky does not refer to the ``Hamiltonian'' ---he does not mention the prior work of Hamilton and Jacobi, though he declares that he knows the existence of a letter from the latter, which he says he has not read.
+In fact, obtaining the document is not an easy task, and it is cumbersome to read for a contemporary scholar because of the archaic notation, more closely related to that of Lagrange and Poisson \cite{Lagrange1788, Poisson} than to the notation of Jacobi and Hamilton \cite{Jacobi, Hamilton}, which has ended up being imposed \cite{Fraser2023}.
+Ostrogradsky does not refer to the ``Hamiltonian'' ---he does not mention the prior work of Hamilton and Jacobi, though he declares that he knows of the existence of a letter from the latter, which he says he has not read.
 Moreover, Ostrogradsky's work does not address the function of the Hamiltonian in this context, nor the notion of being unbounded from below.